dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 - Added a Warning screen about storing ETH
 - Add buy Button!
-- MetaMask now throws descriptive errors when apps try to use synchronous web3 methods.
+- DekuSan now throws descriptive errors when apps try to use synchronous web3 methods.
 - Removed firefox-specific line in manifest.

 ## 2.6.2 2016-07-20